Purdue-CS193/homework-0-nathanhyao/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+### Edited

+A sentence that's edited in at 7:30 PM, 9/2/2021.
+Be sure to commit changes to save.

 ```markdown
 Syntax highlighted code block